If you want to understand the meaning of integrity in business, consider the following scenario.

 7. Stronger Sales

 Ethical considerations are important for many customers these days.
-In the UK, the Ethical Purchases market was valued at £38 billion in 2015, an 8.5% increase on the prior year, and this was the 13th consecutive year of growth in ethical spending.
+In the UK, the Ethical Purchases market was valued at £98 billion in 2019, more than double the size of the market in 2010.

 Many companies have tried to tap into this market with glossy advertising and self-serving “greenwash”.
 A more effective way is to embed ethical behaviour in your company, truly acting with integrity and spreading that culture throughout your business.
 Do that, and you'll attract new customers who will in turn spread the word to like-minded people.